 Just ask my family. 🙂

-Now that you have tips on how to fill and tips on how to keep the “care” in the gift-giving and even tips on how to remember what is in it, you have no excuses!
+Now that you have tips on how to fill and how to keep the “care” in the gift-giving and even tips on how to remember what is in it, you have no excuses!

-By setting up a gift closet, creating a list you can keep with you as you shop, and starting early with your holiday gift buying you will turn this year’s hot mess of a holiday into one you can look forward to again.
+By setting up a gift closet, creating a list, you can keep with you as you shop, and starting early with your holiday gift buying, you will turn this year’s hot mess of a holiday into one you can look forward to again.

 a girl after my own heart.
 I have been doing this for years and it is such a help, come Christmas, birthdays etc. Take care and keep well in this worrying time we are going through